stefanwimmer128/core/README.md

 import OptionsParser from "@stefanwimmer128/core/data/OptionsParser";
 ```

-For this you have to add the following configuration:
+For this you have to add the following configuration to `webpack.config.js`:

 ``` js
 module.export = {